cocos/cocos-docs/en/components/widget.md

 Right              | Right border alignment      | Once selected, an input field will appear to set the distance between the right border of the current node and the right border of the parent object.
 HorizontalCenter   | Horizontal center alignment |
 VerticalCenter     | Vertical center alignment   |
-AlignOnce          | default to `true`, will only make alignment when the component is enabled.
-If set to `false`, will update Widget's alignment every frame.
-(Will kill your performance!) |
+Align Mode         | Specifies the alignment mode of the Widget, which determines when the widget should refresh at runtime | set to ONCE, will only make alignment when the component is enabled. when set to ON_WINDOWS_RESIZE, it is realigned every time the window size is adjusted.
+If set to ALWAYS, will update Widget's alignment every frame.
+(Will kill your performance!)

 ## Border alignment